aws-samples/amazon-lookout-for-metrics-samples/README.md

 ## Paths Forward

-There are afew ways to work with Amazon Lookout for Metrics:
+There are a few ways to work with Amazon Lookout for Metrics:

 1. A live on demand detector for alerting when suspected anomalous events occur.
 1. A backtest on historical data to determine which events would have been identified if Amazon Lookout for Metrics was activated on that data stream.